jeffrey25706660/data512-a2/README.md

 # Assignment 2: Bias in data
-The goal of this assignment is to perform a self-directed exploratory data analysis and identify potential sources of bias in attack data and aggression data from Wikipedia Talk Corpus.
+The goal of this assignment is to perform a self-directed exploratory data analysis and identify potential sources of bias in attack data and aggression data from Wikipedia Talk Corpus.The data sources can be downloaded on [Figshare](https://figshare.com/projects/Wikipedia_Talk/16731), per Wikipedia Detox project [access policy](https://foundation.wikimedia.org/wiki/Open_access_policy)

 # Data Sources